“Then you will call on me and come and pray to me, and I will listen to you. You will seek me and find me when you seek me with all your heart.”

 Never again would I write to myself.

 I did not know how to prayer journal.
-But, line by line, I began praying my way through every circumstance, every thought, and every emotion.
+But, line by line, I began using the written word to pray my way through every circumstance, every thought, and every emotion.
 Measuring them up to His Word, the only true standard.

 And I’ve not burned a journal since.

 Cover to cover, I’ve run the gamut.
 From reveling in unanticipated joy to trudging through hurt, disappointment, and grief.

 But through it all, He was with me.